-Notice is the written communication either by mail or E-mail correspondence that provides information to a student.
+Notice is the written communication either by mail or E-mail correspondence that provides information to a student concerning involvement in an incident.
 Notice is conclusively presumed to be received by the student when such communication is sent to the student by official University email, and/or mailed to the address appearing on either the student's current local address or permanent address on record with the University at the discretion of SCCS.